Full of history and brimming with energy, Málaga it’s not just the cheap booze and fantastic weather that keeps tourists returning every year.

 There’s also a selection of great cafés, bars and restaurants for you to relax and enjoy a tasty meal before you fly.
 If you’ve booked an early morning flight, you’ll find plenty of coffee shops like Costa and Caffé Nero.
 Frankie & Benny’s is perfect for kids, and there’s even a Wetherspoons if you want to kick start your holiday with a pint.

-We’ve got four airport lounges where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly.
+We’ve got five airport lounges where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly.

 To find out about our other services, head to our terminal facilities page.